 Introductory Offer for First Time Students – 3 classes for the price of 2 – £12

-Come along for 3 consecutive weeks to receive training in the basics of how to perform & safely receive attacks, locks, pins & throws, and get to try aiki weapons: jo (wooden staff) & bokken (wooden sword).
+Come along for 3 lessons to receive training in the basics of how to perform & safely receive attacks, locks, pins & throws, and perhaps get to try aiki weapons: jo (wooden staff) & bokken (wooden sword).

 At the completion of your introductory course, to continue training you will need to join the club.

-Unfortunately, refunds will not be given to those that choose to retire from the initial five week period prematurely, so please be as sure as you can be that you wish to try Aikido – it is not everyone’s ‘cup of tea’.
+Unfortunately, refunds will not be given to those that choose to retire from the initial three lesson period prematurely, so please be as sure as you can be that you wish to try Aikido – it is not everyone’s ‘cup of tea’.

 What to wear